The Best Questions To Ask IT Candidates in an Interview

 Questions About the IT Candidate

-Some questions are useful to ask regardless of the role you’re interviewing for.
+Some questions are helpful to ask regardless of the role you’re interviewing for.
 Asking IT interview questions about the candidate that covers a broader territory than their technical expertise will help you get a feel for who they are as a whole person and whether you can see them thriving at your company.

 1. Why are you interested in the position?

 This one is a no-brainer to help you gauge whether the candidate understands the requirements and functions of the job for which they’re applying.
-From their answer, you should be able to tell not only whether they’ve done their homework about the role and the company, but whether they’re enthusiastic about the opportunity.
+From their answer, you should be able to tell not only whether they’ve done their homework about the role and the company but whether they’re enthusiastic about the opportunity.
 The best employees are those who are excited about making a meaningful contribution to the organization.

-2. Describe your ideal work environment.
+3. Describe your ideal work environment.

-Their answer will be huge in helping you assess whether the candidate can succeed in your workplace; both logistically and in terms of company culture.
+Their answer will be huge in helping you assess whether the candidate can succeed in your workplace, both logistically and in terms of company culture.
 Do they prefer lots of structure or a less rigid workday?
 Do they work best solo or as part of a team?
 Are they looking for flexibility, like the option to work remotely?
 All of these aspects and more will indicate whether their expectations align with the reality of working for you.

-3. Where do you see yourself in five years?
+4. Where do you see yourself in five years?

 Candidates in tech, perhaps more so than any other field, have an unprecedented opportunity to create solutions that can change the world.
 How does the candidate view their place in this landscape?

-Questions About Their Approach to Work
+IT Interview Questions to Ask About Their Approach to Work

-Success in IT requires a special blend of being able to work on a team and being able to work independently without being micromanaged.
+Success in IT requires a unique blend of being able to work on a team and being able to work independently without being micromanaged.
 Use these questions about the candidate’s work style to see where they fall on the spectrum.

 1. How do you manage your time when juggling multiple projects?